jamesoff/www-jamesoff-net/_posts/2016-12-04-tcl-tests-travis.markdown

 } -result 0
 ```

-Since bMotion is loaded into our interpreter, the only way it can do stuff is if we call it, which means there's no danger of it deciding to put output in the queue.
+Since bMotion is loaded into our interpreter, the only way it can do stuff is if we call it, which means there's no danger of it deciding to put output in the queue by itself.

 The test file then needs to end with a call to `cleanupTests` as mentioned above.